Paris conference aims to fast-track road to gender equality - WTMJ

 At this week’s conference, she said, she will be announcing “a new day” for the U.N. agency including major contributions that will transform UN Women “into a true coordinator of the women’s agenda in the world.”
 Without disclosing the amount, she indicated it will be in the millions and that in the future “we’re looking more for billions.”

-Mlambo-Ngcuka said UN Women will receive investments from the World Bank, the Gates Foundation whose co-founder Melinda Gates will be in Paris, from governments, the Ford Foundation, the private sector including Salesforce, “and other very important contributors … that will help us to push the agenda forward,” she said.
+Mlambo-Ngcuka said the women’s agenda will receive investments from the World Bank, the Gates Foundation whose co-founder Melinda Gates will be in Paris, from governments, the Ford Foundation, the private sector including Salesforce, “and other very important contributors … that will help us to push the agenda forward,” she said.

 Investments are especially needed now, she said, because COVID-19 “has disproportionately affected women.”